 - You have rights when it comes to debt collection.
 For instance, there are limits to when and where a debt collector can call you.
-A debt collector cannot legally harass you or any third party they may contact about your debt.
+Collectors are not allowed to harass you or any third party they may contact about your debt.

-- Credit card companies have rights as well.
-They don’t have to accept a settlement simply because you ask them to do so.
+- Credit card companies have rights, too.
+They don’t have to accept a settlement simply because you ask them to.

 - If you negotiate on your own, make a reasonable offer.
-Although you should expect some haggling, lowballing your creditors can backfire on you.
+Although you should expect some haggling, lowballing your creditor can backfire on you.

-- Before making any payment agreed upon, make sure you get the agreement in writing from your creditors.
+- Before agreeing to a payment arrangement, make sure you get the agreement in writing from the creditor.
 Do not leave this step to chance.

 - Get ready for a long and painful negotiation process.
-Credit card companies are understandably reluctant to lower your payment amount and may not do so the first time you ask.
+Any credit card company will understandably be reluctant to lower your payment amount and may not do so the first time you ask.

-Under what circumstances might it be better to hire a debt settlement company?
+When is it better to hire a debt settlement company?

-You may find it very hard to talk with your creditors about whatever situation landed you in financial hot water.
-Because you are emotionally attached to the issue, it can be very difficult to maintain calm control when talking with your creditors.
+You may also find it hard or embarrassing to talk with a creditor about whatever situation landed you in financial hot water.
+Because you are emotionally attached to the issue, it can be very difficult to maintain calm when talking with your creditors.

 How can a debt settlement company help?

-Debt settlement companies negotiate with credit card companies every day.
+These companies negotiate with credit card companies every day.
 It’s what they do.
-A reputable debt settlement company that has been in business for a while has built up relationships with credit card companies that will work to your advantage.
+A reputable debt company that has been in business for a while may have built up relationships with credit card companies, which could work to your advantage.
 Debt settlement companies know exactly who to call to get the negotiation ball rolling.

-Sometimes a debt settlement company may be able to reduce the number of calls you receive from collections agencies.
-While no reputable debt settlement company will promise to eliminate all creditor calls, at least some of your creditors may stop calling once the company begins negotiations in your behalf.
+Sometimes a debt settlement company may reduce the number of calls you receive from collection agencies.
+While no reputable company will promise to eliminate all creditor calls, at least some of your creditors may stop calling once the company begins negotiations on your behalf.

 What should you look for when hiring a debt settlement company?

-There are many unscrupulous debt settlement companies that prey on consumers in financial trouble.
+Many unscrupulous debt settlement companies prey on consumers in financial trouble.
 When looking for a debt settlement company, here are some details to iron out:

-- Ask your debt settlement company whether it is fully accredited with the AFCC.
+- Ask whether the company is fully accredited with the AFCC.
 Accredited members of this organization are audited annually and must prove that they comply with all FTC guidelines for the industry.

-- Ask your debt settlement company if it is licensed to do business in your state.
+- Ask if the company is licensed to do business in your state.

-- A reputable debt settlement company will never request that you pay a fee upfront.
-The company will also provide you with their service agreement and policies before requesting any personal financial information from you.
+- A reputable company will never ask you to pay a fee upfront.
+The company will also provide you with their service agreement and policies before requesting a credit history or any personal financial information from you.

 - During your consultation, an agent of a reputable company will discuss all your options with you.
-This includes a clear description of the pros and cons of any solution suggested.
-You are free to ask questions and request evidence or proof of any claims made by the company.
+This includes a clear description of the pros and cons of any solution they suggest.
+You are free to ask questions and request evidence of any claims the company makes.

-- Your debt settlement company should provide you with a detailed timeline of when and how your debt will be settled
+- The company should give you a detailed timeline of when and how your debt will be settled.

 - The company should ask for your approval before they send a settlement agreement to your creditors.